Programs of Study

 National Honors and Awards

-Lipscomb University is as a national university for the fifth year in a row in the annual U.S. News & World Report’s “2021 Best Colleges” rankings.
+Lipscomb University is ranked as a national university for the sixth year in a row in the annual U.S. News & World Report’s “2022 Best Colleges” rankings.

 The College of Education’s undergraduate secondary teacher preparation program was named one of the top 120 programs in the country for 2019 by the National Council on Teacher Quality (NCTQ).
-In 2018, NCTQ ranked the graduate elementary teacher preparation program 10th in the nation and one of only five programs in the country ranked in the 98th percentile or above.
-For eight consecutive years, the College of Education has been one of the top-scoring universities on the Teacher Preparation Report Card released annually by the Tennessee State Board of Education.
+For nearly a decade, Lipscomb’s College of Education has been among the top-scoring traditional universities on the Teacher Preparation Report Card, released annually by the Tennessee State Board of Education.